SadiqueAbdullah/Dog_Classifier/README.md

 3) Train the model using other Transfer learning model using Inception, Exception networks.

-4) Increase the depth of the network for identifying additional features by adding more set of Convolutional layer and pooling layer .
+4) Increase the depth of the network for identifying additional features by adding more set of Convolutional layer and pooling layer.

-5) Validation loss is not increasing consitently with increasing the epochs.
+5) Validation loss is not increasing consistently with increasing the epochs.
 Need to experiment with reduced epochs for the Test accuracy improvement.

 ## Conclusion: